Admission to the Architecture Program

 - A four year pre-professional Bachelors of Science in Architectural Studies

-The courses required by both architecture degrees are integrated with the Drury Core, the general education curriculum of the university.
+The courses required by both architecture degrees are integrated with Your Drury Fusion, the general education curriculum of the university.
 This integrated curriculum provides a rigorous design-focused education within a broad liberal arts context.
 Accordingly, the curriculum requires all students to complete internships, to participate in community-engagement studios, and to study abroad in an approved architecture-based international program.

-The first two years of the curricula outlined in the recommended courses of study constitute the lower-division portion of the curricula.
+The first two years of the M. Arch. and B.S.A.S. recommended courses of study constitute the lower-division portion of the curricula.
 Enrollment in the first year of the lower division is based upon acceptance to the university.

 Admission to the upper division requires a cumulative grade point average of 2.75 and the completion of the following courses with a grade of C- or better: